PetoAdam/ros2_sim/README.md

-# ROS2 UR3 Simulation and Visualization
+# ROS2 Robot Arm Simulation and Visualization

 This repository contains a ROS2 package for simulating and visualizing a UR3 robot.
 The package includes the necessary URDF files, mesh files, and nodes to run the simulation and visualize the robot in RViz2.